Why AAC Devices Matter for Trisomy 18

 What are AAC Devices?

 AAC stands for Augmentative and Alternative Communication.
-Augmentative means to provide supplement or add to existing abilities.
-Alternatives are using a different way of communicating.
-Our kids typically need alternative communication either by eye gaze or a touch device.
-These resources will assist with the education of what’s available and how they function to get our kids communicating in their world.
+“Augmentative” means adding to a person’s communication ability, while “Alternative” means using a different communication method.
+Many of our kids need alternative communication methods, like eye gaze or touch devices.
+These resources will help you learn about the tools available and how they work, so our kids can better communicate with the world around them.

 Here is an informative link about the AAC world and what it entails: